 The Harold F. Johnson Library.
 Photo courtesy of Hampshire College.

 Back in August of 2016, Green Energy Times (G.E.T.) introduced its readers to an exciting solar project in Amherst, Massachusetts in the article, “Huge Solar … Just in Time for Schools.” (http://bit.ly/GET-huge-solar) The article led off with a […]

 The Kathleen Grimm School for Leadership and Sustainability, New York City’s first net-zero energy school building on the south shore of Staten Island.
 Image: www.arch2o.com.

 The Advanced Energy Design Guide for K-12 School Buildings: Achieving Zero Energy (AEDG) was recently released to support elementary, middle, and high schools in their pursuit of zero […]

 Five Years and a Million Stronger

 Five years ago, Building America launched an interactive resource for high-performance home construction.
 Today, the Building Technologies Office’s Building America Solution Center continues to skyrocket in popularity, growing from about 77,000 users in 2013 to more than 298,000 users in 2017.
 That’s an increase of 287%!
 In […]

 More than fifty New Hampshire businesses are calling in a letter for the New Hampshire Legislature to advance clean energy policies that they say will support economic growth and business development.

 David Greer, with the rooftop solar system on his company, Wirebelt of America, says “I just love the stuff!”
-Image from Green Energy […]
+Image from Green […]